University Resource Groups

 Coordinator

-Lisa Sandos is the LGBT+ Resource Group Coordinator.
-She is the Health Literacy Advancement Manager at the University of Chicago Medicine.
+Lisa Sandos is the Manager of Health Literacy at UChicago Medicine.
 She manages the development of health literacy projects across the organization.
 She assists in the development and manages the implementation of quality improvement initiatives related to cultural competence, health literacy, inclusion, and health equity.
-Ms. Sandos was instrumental with helping UCM gain a leader designation from the Human Rights Campaign, Healthcare Equality Index.
+Ms. Sandos was instrumental with helping UChicago Medicine gain a leader designation from the Human Rights Campaign, Healthcare Equality Index (HEI).

 Jason Keeler, Vice President, Clinical and Procedural Services, UCMC